 Part IX: Violence against Women Act (VAWA): Notification, Documentation, Confidentiality.
-This part contains key terms used in VAWA and describes requirements related to notifying families and owners about their rights and responsibilities under VAWA; requesting documentation from victims of domestic violence, dating violence, sexual assault and stalking; and maintaining the confidentiality of information obtained from victims.
+This part contains key terms used in VAWA and describes requirements related to notifying families and owners about their rights and responsibilities under VAWA; requesting documentation from victims of domestic violence, dating violence, sexual assault ar From victims. nd stalking; and m naintaining the sexual assault and stalking; and maintaining the confidentiality of information obtained from victims.